Directed Polymers and Interfaces in Disordered Media: Field Theory for Interfaces in Random Media

 where the effective Hamiltonian can be written as

 In the above equation, the Gaussian contribution is given by

 and the non-Gaussian contribution is

-We are interesting to study the structure of the replica space.
-Using the saddle-point equations and assuming the replica symmetry ans\"atze, $\varphi_{i}(x)=\varphi(x)$ for all replicas, we have that the saddle-point equation reads
+We are interested in studying the structure of the field space.
+Using the saddle-point equations and assuming the symmetry ansatz, $\varphi_{i}(x)=\varphi(x)$ for all fields in each moment of the partition function, we have that the saddle-point equation reads